See, Think, Act: Teaching Multimodal Agents to Effectively Interact with GUI by Identifying Toggles: Experiments

-(ii) StaR yields notable improvements on complex, long-chain tasks.
-The most substantial improvements are observed on GUI-Odyssey, which involves complex and long-chain agentic tasks.
-For instance, for UI-TARS-7B, StaR improves all four metrics by near 10\%, with more pronounced improvements from 7.14\% to 20.17\% on TSR.
-Similar improvements are observed on AITZ, and results from OS-Atlas-7B further confirm the significant improvement on GUI-Odyssey.
-These improvements across multiple benchmarks suggest that StaR can effectively enhance the reasoning ability of agents, facilitating them to handle complex, long-chain tasks.
+(\romannumeral 2) StaR yields notable improvements on complex, long-chain tasks.
+The most substantial improvements appear on challenging GUI-Odyssey, which involves complex and long-chain agentic tasks.
+StaR training improves all four metrics by near 10\%, with more pronounced improvements from 7.14\% to 20.17\% on TSR.
+Similar improvements are observed on AITZ, further confirming the effectiveness of StaR in enhancing reasoning for complex tasks.

-(iii) State-aware reasoning chains facilitate decision-making.
-Prior works indicate that providing low-level instructions improves the ability of multimodal agents to make precise action decisions~\cite{wu2025osatlas,qin2025ui}, as evidenced by the performance improvements from AndroidControl-H to AndroidControl-L. Building on this, results on AndroidControl-L further demonstrate that providing state-aware reasoning chains further amplify this effect, yielding consistent improvements across all four metrics.
-Notably, the TSR of OS-Atlas-7B increases from 58.45\% to 64.55\%.
-These findings underscore the effectiveness of state-aware reasoning in enhancing decision-making for general agentic tasks.
+(\romannumeral 3) StaR facilitates decision-making.
+Prior works indicate that providing low-level instructions improves action decision accuracy~\cite{wu2025osatlas,qin2025ui}, as evidenced by the improvements from AndroidControl-H to AndroidControl-L. Building on this, results on AndroidControl-L further demonstrate that providing StaR-style reasoning chains further amplify this effect, highlighting that StaR further facilitates decision-making beyond providing low-level instructions.

-(iv) StaR generalizes across multimodal agents.
-Results on both UI-TARS-7B and OS-Atlas-7B indicate that StaR consistently improves performance on agentic benchmarks, with UI-TARS-7B achieving better performance, possibly due to its comprehensive pre-training compared to OS-Atlas-7B.
-These findings demonstrate that StaR is model-agnostic and can effectively enhance the reasoning ability of diverse multimodal agents.